Tag Archives: Cardinal Michael Logue

 More than a year after the ceremony, Bishop Michael Fogarty of Ennis, County Clare, wrote to Monsignor Hagan and asked that he tell Pope Benedict XV “how marvelous it was” that the July 11 ceasefire in Ireland began on Plunkett’s feast day.
 Fogarty added, “the truce is a relief though peace not a foregone conclusion.”12

-Plunkett’s beatification seems to have helped end the War of Independence quicker than his canonization resolved The Troubles.
-Alas, saints can only do so much.
+Plunkett’s beatification seems to have helped end the War of Independence quicker than his canonization resolved The Troubles, which lasted another 23 years.
+Alas, even saints can only do so much.

 Today in Ireland, more than a dozen parishes, another dozen primary schools, plus sports venues and teams, streets and roads, and an Aer Lingus airplane, are named after Saint Oliver Plunkett.
 Lean more from the National Shrine to Saint Oliver Plunkett at St. Peter’s Church, Drogheda.